igneus/ordodo/README.md

 # OrdoDO - *Ordo Divini Officii*

+Generates an *ordo*/[directory][wikipedia]
-Generates an *ordo* for a hierarchically organized set of Roman Catholic liturgical calendars.
+for a hierarchically organized set of Roman Catholic liturgical calendars.

 ![OrdoDO logo](/img/or_dodo_logo.png)

 ## The problem

-Every year, hundreds of Catholics around the world spend hundreds of hours each, compiling an *ordo*, a liturgical calendar of their country, diocese or religious institute, for the new liturgical year.
+Every year, hundreds of Catholics around the world spend possibly hundreds of hours each, compiling an *ordo*, a liturgical calendar of their country, diocese or religious institute, for the new liturgical year.
 Usually by hand.